AxaFrance/oidc-client/packages/react/README.md

     token_request_extras: StringMap | undefined, // ex: {'prompt': 'consent', 'access_type': 'offline'} list of key/value that are send to the oidc server during token request (more info: https://github.com/openid/AppAuth-JS)
     withCustomHistory: PropTypes.function, // Override history modification, return instance with replaceState(url, stateHistory) implemented (like History.replaceState())
     authority_time_cache_wellknowurl_in_second: 60 * 60, // Time to cache in second of openid wellknowurl, default is 1 hour
+    authority_timeout_wellknowurl_in_millisecond: 10, // Timeout in millisecond of openid wellknowurl, default is 10 seconds, then error is throwed
     monitor_session: PropTypes.boolean, // Add OpenId monitor session, default is false (more information https://openid.net/specs/openid-connect-session-1_0.html), if you need to set it to true consider https://infi.nl/nieuws/spa-necromancy/
     onLogoutFromAnotherTab: Function, // Optional, can be set to override the default behavior, this function is triggered when user with the same subject is logged out from another tab when session_monitor is active
     onLogoutFromSameTab: Function, // Optional, can be set to override the default behavior, this function is triggered when user is logged out from same tab when session_monitor is active